YetiGoodbye/cleanup-debug-loader/README.md

 ```
 ## Warning!
 Loader relies on `_compilation` property of loader context https://webpack.js.org/api/loaders/#this-_compilation.
-That is not recommended to do by webpack.
+Webpack is not recommending to do so.
 But it's still working for now, and I'm ok with that.
 If you know more
 righteous way to solve this problem, please leave a comment or contact me!

+### Thanks and enjoy!